mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 So far, we have seen many examples of usages of the `sql` interpolator, which magically can convert Scala types into JDBC types when reading input parameters, and vice versa when concerning mapping values extracted from the database.

 As we can imagine, there is no magic whatsoever.
-As skilled Scala developers, we should have known that whenever someone talks about magic, there are some type classes behind it.
+As skilled Scala developers, we should have known that there are some type classes behind it whenever someone talks about magic.

 In fact, Doobie basically uses four type classes for the conversion between Scala and JDBC types: `Get[A]`, `Put[A]`, `Read[A]` and `Write[A]`.

 The `Get[A]` describes creating the Scala type `A` from a non-nullable schema type.
 We can also apply the same type class to obtain type `Option[A]`.
 So, Doobie uses an instance of `Get[A]` in mapping the results of a query into Scala.

-Whereas the `Put[A]` type class describes translating a Scala type `A` into a non-nullable schema type.
-As for the `Get[A]` type class, we can automatically use the same type class to obtain and read an instance of type `Option[A]`.
+The `Put[A]` type class describes translating a Scala type `A` into a non-nullable schema type.
+As for the `Get[A]` type class, the `Put[Option[A]]` comes freely.

 Doobie defines the instances of the above type classes for the following types (directly from the [Doobie documentation](https://tpolecat.github.io/doobie/docs/12-Custom-Mappings.html)):